Miyaguchi Kofun Group: Overview

 Each of the tumuli had lateral burial chambers ranging from 70 to 140 cm in width and around two meters in length, with the largest, No.11, having a length of 6.6 meters.

 Grave goods recovered include Sue ware, straight iron swords, parts of armor, horse fittings and items of jewellery.
 From these grave goods, it is estimated that these tombs were constructed from the middle of the 6th century to the middle of the 7th century.

-The sites are open to the public as an open air archaeological park, and some of the artifacts found are displayed at the Maki History and Folklore Museum (牧歴史民俗資料, Maki rekishi minzoku shiryōkan) on site It is located a ten-minute walk from the "Miyaguchi" bus stop on the Echigo Kotsu Bus from Takada Station on the JR East Shin'etsu Main Line.
+The sites are open to the public as an open air archaeological park, and some of the artifacts found are displayed at the Maki History and Folklore Museum (牧歴史民俗資料, Maki rekishi minzoku shiryōkan) on site.
+It is a ten-minute walk from the "Miyaguchi" bus stop on the Echigo Kotsu Bus from Takada Station on the JR East Shin'etsu Main Line.